MystenLabs/sui/external-crates/move/documentation/book/src/control-flow/labeled-control-flow.md

 to precisely specify control flow.
 You can prefix any `loop` or `while` form with a `'label:` form to allow breaking or continuing directly there.

-To demonstrate this behavior, consider a function that takes a nested vector of vectors of numbers to sum against some threshold, which behaves as follows:
+To demonstrate this behavior, consider a function that takes nested vectors of numbers (i.e., `vector<vector<u64>>`) to sum against some threshold, which behaves as follows:

 - If the sum of all the numbers are under the threshold, return that sum.
 - If adding a number to the current sum would surpass the threshold,